wp-cli/handbook/commands/theme/mod/get.md

 # wp theme mod get

-Get one or more theme mods.
+Gets one or more theme mods.

 ### OPTIONS